vippsas/vipps-login-api/vipps-login-api.md

 If a fatal error occurs where the user can not be redirected back to the merchant, a generic Vipps styled error page will be shown containing a brief error description.

+## Automatic return from Vipps app

+When enabled this flow will automatically take the user back to the browser when they accept the login from the Vipps app.

+This flow can be enabled per login by adding the parameter `requested_flow=automatic_return_from_vipps_app` to the [Authorize](#oauth-20-authorize) request.

+### Limitations
+In some cases users will return in a different browser, with no user agent based session.
+Merchants must be able to handle these returns.
+It can be especially important to be aware of the [tricky response scenarios](#tricky-response-scenarios) when using this flow.

 ## App integration
 _This feature is new and might need modifications to support all merchant app needs._